 Here I must introduce Nellie HAWKINS, my grandmother's first cousin and childhood best friend.
 In 1897 she, too, was born in Rock Springs.
 In 1928 Nellie married Boone FORNEY at Harrison, Arkansas.
 They moved to California.
 (Boone FORNEY appears in the Los Angeles City Directory of 1927, living with James S. FORNEY at 5914 Junction [Street] in southeast Los Angeles, California.)

-The story I heard all my life is that William COLE, working as a contractor in California, purchased lumber from the business in Los Angeles where Boone FORNEY worked.
+While I was growing up, I frequently heard the story from my grandmother that William COLE, while working as a contractor in California, purchased lumber from the business in Los Angeles where Boone FORNEY worked.
 Somehow this lumbar yard connection led to a 2-year correspondence between Mellie and William, who was also a widower (supposedly).
 (The only other thing they had in common, as far as I can tell, was their ability to express themselves on paper.)

 Boone & Nellie's daughter (born in 1935 at Santa Monica, Los Angeles County, California) told me in a letter in 1990 that she understood that either William or Mellie placed a "personal ad" in a newspaper or magazine which the other one answered.
 Neither Boone nor Nellie were impressed with William COLE.
 Boone had remarked, "As soon as I laid my eyes on that man, I knew he had made up his story."